 Nearly 60 percent of all first-time applicants are initially denied disability benefits, and close to 90 percent of applicants seek the help of a representative at some point in the process.
 The process of applying and appealing denied claims is often complicated, and the chances of success are far greater with the help of an experienced Social Security disability attorney.
 Retaining a lawyer can increase your chances of approval and help avoid denials based on technicalities or other common errors.
 Our experienced attorneys can help gather information vital to your claim’s success and ensure you complete the steps necessary for obtaining benefits.

 If you hire a Social Security Disability attorney to help with your claim, he or she will guide you through the following process:

-Communication: An attorney can keep track of the status of your claim, alert you to any requests for new information, and speak with Administration representatives on your behalf to answer questions that may arise regarding your application.
-At Morgan and Morgan, we understand that many applicants work and care for their families and may not have the time needed to deal with the SSA as it reviews their claim.
+Communication: An attorney can keep track of the status of your claim, alert you to any requests for new information, and speak with Social Security Administration (SSA) representatives on your behalf to answer questions that may arise regarding your application.
+At Morgan & Morgan, we understand that many applicants work and care for their families and may not have the time needed to deal with the SSA as it reviews their claim.

 Finalizing a Claim: If your disability claim is approved, your attorney will review the SSA’s calculations to determine if any vital information was missed or if any errors were made.
 He or she will also address any questions you may have concerning your new benefits.